ThierrySans/CSCC09/project/index.md

 # Project

-In this project, you can build whatever you want and you can use any library, framework, tool and programming language of your choice.
+In this project, you can build whatever you want (but not a video game) and you can use any library, framework, tool and programming language of your choice.
 However, your project must contain two distinct pieces:

 - a frontend UI that works relatively well on the commonly used web browsers
 - a web API that follows the REST design principles and that is completely independent from the frontend